-Sotheby’s is offering a rare Hermès Kelly 25 bag for over USD 500,000
+Sotheby’s is Offering a Rare Hermès Kelly 25 Bag for Over USD 500,000

 Hermès Kelly 25, one of the rarest bags from the Himalayan white crocodile collection, is ready to be auctioned at Sotheby’s.
-The estimated tag for this prized possession and a status symbol for fashionistas across the globe is said to be over USD 500,000 (RM 2,31,20,00 approximately).
+The estimated tag for this prized possession and a status symbol for fashionistas across the globe is said to be over USD 500,000.
 A private auction for this high-end luxury bag is to be held at Sotheby’s.

 The exact price tag for the bag is not revealed by the auctioneer, Aurelie Vassy, in charge of this private sale at Sotheby’s Paris.
 It is believed that these rare, high-end bags garner more prices at auctions and resale markets than when they are retailed.
 The reason being a limited production at Hermès International.